Oct 2, 2016

 Conclusions

-Similar to how you should not "salt-pick" champions just because someone else dominated on them, professional picks are not always the strongest champions for you personally.
-See what kind of champions work best for you, but you really do not need to pick Lee Sin every time you jungle.
+Similar to how you should not pick a champion out of spite just because someone else dominated on them, professional picks are not always the strongest champions for you personally.
+See what kind of champions work best for you.
+You really do not need to pick Lee Sin every time you jungle.
 He isn't that good.

 First time to Nerfplz.Lol or not sure where to find everything?
 Try the Site Map